tiaradwiputri/kalimatai/README.md

 4. What steps should be done to have a definable environment variable in configuration file?

 # Third iteration
-A generic repository to handle all kind data repository definable in configuration JSON file.
+A generic repository to handle generic data repository with schema definable in the configuration file.

 ## Questions
 1. What is the benefit of the changes?